Sketchfab: Company

 Sketchfab was initially created by entrepreneur and 3D developer Cédric Pinson under the domain name ShowWebGL in early 2011.

 He was joined in early 2012 by Alban Denoyel, and they relaunched the site under the name Sketchfab in March 2012.
 Pierre-Antoine Passet joined as CPO in September 2012.

 Startup accelerators

 The startup was part of the third batch of the French startup accelerator Le Camping in June 2012.
 It was later selected into Mozilla's WebFWD accelerator program during that same year.

 The year after, Sketchfab was selected in the Spring 2013 TechStars class in New York City.

 Fundraising

-In February 2013, Sketchfab raised an angel round of 370,000 euros.
+In February 2013, Sketchfab raised an angel round of €370,000.

 Less than one year after, in December 2013, Sketchfab raised $2 million from Balderton Capital with Partech Ventures, Borealis Ventures, David Cohen and existing angel investors also participated in the funding.
 In June 2015, Sketchfab raised a $7 million Series A led by FirstMark Capital.
-In December 2018, Brendan Iribe, the original CEO and co-founder of Oculus invested in Sketchfab.
+In December 2018, Brendan Iribe, the original CEO and co-founder of Oculus, invested in Sketchfab.